-A code of conduct is a set of rules for how a given population (students, in this case) should behave, and the consequences for breaking these rules.
-The student code of conduct is, in a sense, a contract between students and school administrators, although it does not carry the weight of law.
-However, codes of conduct still must respect the law and may not trample on the rights of students.
-Sometimes there is some crossover.
-For instance, a code of conduct may prohibit things like fighting or cyberbullying, which also may violate criminal law or trigger a civil lawsuit.
+The student code of conduct is a contract between students and school administrators.
+However, it does not carry the weight of the law.
+Codes of conduct must respect the law and may not trample on the rights of students.
+Sometimes, there is some crossover.
+For instance, a code of conduct may prohibit fighting or cyberbullying.
+It might also prohibit violating criminal law.

-Student codes of conduct typically cover the following behavior issues (but this is not a complete list):
+Student codes of conduct typically cover the following behavior issues:

-- Regularly coming to school without the proper supplies (gym clothes, books, etc.)
+- Regularly coming to school without proper supplies such as gym clothes, books, etc.

 - Leaving school campus without permission

-- Vandalizing school property, including books or lab supplies
+- Vandalism of school property, including books or lab supplies

 - Using inappropriate or abusive language

-Some states continue to allow the use of corporal punishment (paddling, spanking, etc.) by public school teachers and administrators, but most have prohibited this practice through statute.
-But corporal punishment was once seen as the proper way to manage a classroom and punish those who fail to conform to the rules.
-Most, but not all, schools that do use corporal punishment give parents the opportunity to opt-out on behalf of their children.
+Alternative education programs might also be offered to students.
+This helps ensure their education is maintained.
+Some states allow corporal punishment (paddling, spanking, etc.) by public school teachers and administrators, but most have prohibited this practice by statute.
+Most schools that use corporal punishment allow parents to opt out on behalf of their children.

-Another popular form of punishment that has begun to fall out of favor is suspension, which puts an enormous burden on parents and the community in general.
+Another popular form of punishment that has begun to fall out of favor is suspension.
+Suspension burdens parents and the community in general.
 Schools are more inclined to keep students in school by employing after-school detention or in-school suspension instead.

-Bullying was once simply viewed as a part of growing up; an unfortunate product of childhood.
-But in the wake of mass shootings, suicides, and a greater awareness of the psychological effects of bullying, schools have taken a more firm stance.
-Some schools have enacted a "zero tolerance" policy, where a single act of bullying can result in a suspension or other serious sanction, while others refer more extreme cases to the police.
+Bullying was once viewed as a part of growing up.
+It was seen as an unfortunate product of childhood, but in the wake of mass shootings, suicides, and a greater awareness of the psychological effects of bullying, schools have taken a more firm stance.
+Some schools have enacted a zero-tolerance policy, where a single act of bullying can result in a suspension or other severe sanctions.
+In contrast, others refer more extreme cases to the police.

-With the advent of social media and mobile phone technology, bullying has the potentially to spread quickly, becoming much more traumatizing than just a single taunt by a classmate.
-In response, many schools have enacted strict cyberbullying rules and some students have been sued for instigating such behavior.
+With the advent of social media and mobile phone technology, bullying can spread quickly over the internet.
+This can be much more traumatizing than just a single taunt by a classmate.
+In response, many schools have enacted strict cyberbullying rules.
+Some students have been sued for instigating such behavior.

 To learn more about student conduct and discipline, click on a link below.